CALL 612-373-3366

 Can I work on my High School credits or get my GED while in the program?

-Yes, clients may work on High School credits and/or earn a GED while in the program.
+Yes, clients may work on High School credits and/or earn a GED while in the program as long as this occurs outside of programming hours.

 May I work while I’m enrolled in a residential treatment or recovery program?